-Racing, jumping, eventing and dressage requires a lot of work off the hind end.
-Weakness in the hind compromises performance and can also be dangerous to the rider if the horse goes down.
+Racing, jumping, eventing and dressage demand a lot from the hind end of a horse.
+Weakness in the hind will limit performance and can also be dangerous to the rider if a horse goes down.

-We have found, in the case of excessive intestinal permeability/leaky gut syndrome, the hind leg most often first affected is the right rear.
-The cecum lies on the right side, and it has the thinnest walls of the digestive tract; so, it is more susceptible to first breaks in the intestinal wall.
-If the problem is not corrected (with a feed improvement, cleaner water and/or elimination of chemical exposures) the condition will progress to both hind legs over time.
+We have found in cases of excessive intestinal permeability (or ‘Leaky Gut Syndrome’), the first affected hind leg is most often the right rear - possibly because the cecum lies on the right side and has the thinnest walls within the digestive tract, making it the most susceptible.
+If the problem is not corrected (via change in nutrition, cleaner water and/or elimination of chemical exposures), the condition will progress to both hind legs over time.

-A horse may stomp its hind legs as they hit the ground while simply walking down the aisle, trying to feel the ground, as the condition actually causes a type of numbness rather than pain.
+A horse may stomp its hind legs as they hit the ground - for instance while casually walking down an aisle or fence line - trying to feel the ground, as the condition causes a type of numbness rather than pain.
 You can hear the difference in footfalls as they walk down a cement aisle - and it can appear the horse has a hard time sensing where the ground is in relationship to its hoof.

 If a condition involving a weak hind end is allowed to progress, a horse can develop stringhalt or hiking of one or both hind legs.
-This is shown to be best corrected in combination with our Nutrient Buffer® HG and Equine Plus® Feed protocol.
+This has been shown to be best corrected with Nutrient Buffer® HG, Nutrient Buffer® liquid, and an Equine Plus® Feed protocol.

-It does not have to be the end of the world when you see neurological symptoms in the hind end.
+It does NOT have to be the end of the world when you see neurological symptoms originating from the hind end.